tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ![matching hashes](Images/blockchain-matching-hashes.png)

-* Notice how the hash of the first block is actually inside of the second block
+* Notice how the hash of the first block is inside of the second block

-* This means that the hash of the second block is actually dependent on the previous
+* This means that the hash of the second block is dependent on the previous

 Ask the students the following question:

 * What were to happen if the first block was modified?

-  **Answer**: The second block would be invalidated, since the first block's hash changed
+ **Answer**: The second block would be invalidated since the first block's hash changed

 Continuing with the first block, type some data into the data field, like `Alice sends Bob $10`.